 Women in Travel Thrive is an initiative founded by a group of women in the travel industry to help reduce the impact that COVID-19 has on women’s career progression.
 Our primary goal is to make connections and open doors for women across the hospitality industry.
-Our inaugural events was the “Day of Impact” that took place January 26 – 28, 2021.
-On this day, over 500 women across the travel and tourism industry participated in mentor/mentee sessions to learn from one another and create lasting connections that thrive.
+Our inaugural events was the “Day of Impact” that took place January 2021.
+On this day, over 500 women across the travel and tourism industry participated in the THRIVE Match Network program to learn from one another and create lasting connections that thrive.

-In addition to creating meaningful connections through mentorship, THRIVE is a non-profit organization that will accepts donations to support funding these impactful networking events, but also to generate scholarship funds to support individual career coaching, resume writing, and other services that assist job seekers.
-Donations are being accepted here.
+In addition to creating meaningful connections through mentorship, THRIVE is a non-profit organization that will accept donations to support funding these impactful networking events, but also to generate scholarship funds to support individual career coaching, resume writing, and other services that assist job seekers.
+Donations are being acceptedhere.

 Founded September 2020